cxjcxj186/cxjcxj186.github.io/_posts/2019-10-15-Physics Notes I.md

 A static electric field is a div field, it has no curl.
 The curl part of a electric field in induced from the variation of a magnetic field.
 While a magnetic field has no div (the field are enclosed loops).
 The magnetic comes partly from the electric flow, partly from the variation of electric field.

-Another asymmetry is that, we have electrons, it creates electric fields, while the magnetic field comes essentially from the motion of electric objects, charge or field.
+Another asymmetry is that, we have electrons, it creates electric fields, while the magnetic field comes essentially from the motion of electric objects, charges or fields.

+### EM waves

 ## Relativity